Layoffs announced at Keewatin Taconite on April 19

-Keewatin Taconite will be laying off workers on April 19, according to a letter sent to United Steelworkers Local 2660.
-The mine is owned by U.S. Steel.
+Keewatin Taconite will be laying off workers this Sunday, according to a letter sent earlier this week to United Steelworkers Local 2660 stating plans to idle the mine by the end of May.

-It's the second mine to announce layoffs and an idle this week due to the COVID-19 outbreak and slowed economy in Minnesota and across the nation.
+U.S. Steel owns and operates the Keetac mine, which employs about 400 people and produces about 6 million pellets a year.

-The letter said that all operations people with three years or less will be affected that day.
-Maintenance employees with three years or less will continue working until the current outage is complete, according to WDIO.

-Local 2660 leaders continue to negotiate a layoff minimization plan daily with the company.
-The tentative plan is to have the plant shutdown by the end of May, according to the letter.
+The letter sent on Wednesday, obtained by the Mesabi Daily News, said all operations people with three years experience or less will be impacted on April 19, but maintenance employees with similar employment will continue working until the current outage is complete.
+USW Local 2660 leaders are negotiating a layoff minimization plan with U.S. Steel, which plans to idle the mine by the end of May, according to the letter.

+Keetac is the second mine this week to announce layoffs and production stoppage, as the economy in Minnesota and throughout America has suffered from the COVID-19 outbreak.

+Northshore Mining, which is owned by Cleveland-Cliffs, was temporarily idled earlier this week.
+About 470 of its employees are being laid off with plans to reopen by August.
+Northshore is also being adversely affected by Cliffs halting construction at its hot-briquetted iron facility in Toledo, Ohio due to the coronavirus.

-Keetac reopened in 2017 after a nearly 20-month idle period.
-It employed 412 people at the time, but U.S. Steel in November 2019 announced job cuts at the plant and Minntac in Mountain Iron.
+After closing due to market conditions, Keetac reopened in 2017 after a nearly 20-month idle period.
+U.S. Steel in November 2019 announced job cuts at the plant and Minntac in Mountain Iron, which it also owns and operates.

-U.S. Steel also owns Minntac, the region's largest mine.
-Union leaders said they have not been notified of any layoffs there yet.
+Steelworkers leadership are now saying they have not been notified of any layoffs yet at Minntac, the region’s largest iron ore mine.

-Northshore Mining, which is owned by Cleveland-Cliffs, is being temporarily idled this week.
-About 470 of its employees are being laid off.
+COVID-19 cases in Minnesota rose to 1,912 on Thursday with 94 deaths.
+The state reported 1,433 new tests performed.
+St. Louis County confirmed one new case of the coronavirus bringing the total to 44 cases and six deaths.

 Post a comment as